Opticos/gwsl/index.md

 Here is another video showing it in action:
-<iframe width="auto" height="auto" src="https://www.youtube-nocookie.com/embed/S6GXBEQ5KzA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/S6GXBEQ5KzA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Wait...
 Why is it called GWSL?
 From your title it looks like it should be called TFPHIWXS.
 Why didn't you call it that?